dufedanceq/SelfAssessment/Skills/Programming.md

   - constant🖐️ used
   - scalar🖐️ used
   - literal🖐️ used
-  - expressio👂 heard
+  - expressio🖐️ used
-  - heap👂 heard
+  - heap🖐️ used
   - function🖐️ used
-  - procedure👂 heard
+  - procedure🖐️ used
   - method🖐️ used
   - class🖐️ used
   - prototype👂 heard
-  - event👂 heard
+  - event🖐️ used
   - type🖐️ used
   - primitive types👂 heard
   - reference types👂 heard
-  - flag👂 heard
+  - flag🖐️ used
   - lexical scope👂 heard
   - code block🖐️ used
   - conditions🖐️ used
   - loops🖐️ used
   - assignment👂 heard
   - regular expression
-  - interface👂 heard
+  - interface🖐️ used
   - contract👂 heard
   - module👂 heard
   - call stack👂 heard